Mud motor: Failure mechanisms

 Chunking – where the rubber across the top of the stator has been worn away.

 Debonding - failure in the steel tube to bonding agent; failure in the elastomers to bonding agent of bonding agent to bonding agent.

 Poor rotor/stator fit – improper tolerances due to degradation with time.
 Also if the fit is wrong then the differential pressure may be either too high or too low.
 Too high and it may damage the motor; too low and the motor will be weak and stall which may lead to stator chunking.

 The down-hole and mud temperatures may cause thermal fatigue of the stator.
 Care must be taken to compensate for stator swelling.

 Certain drilling fluids may cause the stator elastomers to swell.
 Consideration of this and the bottom hole temperatures is also a factor.

-Lost Circulation Material (LCM) can plug the motor and sharp edged objects can wear the motor internals.
+Lost circulation can plug the motor and sharp edged objects can wear the motor internals.